clawpack/doc/doc/googleearth_plotting.rst

 All figures created for Google Earth are rendered as PNG files using the Matplotlib backend.
 So in this sense, the resulting PNG files are created in a manner that is no different from other VisClaw output formats.
-Furthermore, there are no special plotaxes or plotitems attributes to set for KML figures.
+Furthermore, there are no special `plotaxes` or *plotitem* attributes to set for KML figures.
 But several attributes will either be ignored by the KML output or should  be suppressed for best results in Google Earth.